datalad-handbook/book/docs/usecases/encrypted_annex.rst

 Before we start: GnuPG
 ----------------------

-DataLad relies on git-annex to manage large file content, and git-annex relies on `GnuPG <https://gnupg.org/>`__ to manage encryption.
+DataLad relies on :term:`git-annex` to manage large file content, and git-annex relies on `GnuPG <https://gnupg.org/>`__ to manage encryption via *public-key cryptography*.
+`Public key cryptography <https://en.wikipedia.org/wiki/Public-key_cryptography>`_ relies on key pairs for encryption and decryption.
 To proceed with the next steps, you will need at least one pair of GPG keys, one *private* (used for decryption) and one *public* (used for encryption).
 The relevant keys need to be known to the GPG program on the machine you are using.

 We won't go into detail about GPG, but the most useful commands are:

-``gpg --full-generate-key`` to generate a key pair, ``gpg --list-keys`` and ``gpg --list-secret-keys`` to display known public and private keys, ``gpg --export -a [keyID] > my_public_key.asc`` to export a public key to export a public key, and ``gpg --import my_public_key.asc`` to import the previously exported key on another machine.
+- ``gpg --full-generate-key`` to generate a key pair,
+- ``gpg --list-keys`` and ``gpg --list-secret-keys`` to display known public and private keys,
+- ``gpg --export -a [keyID] > my_public_key.asc`` to export a public key, and
+- ``gpg --import my_public_key.asc`` to import the previously exported key on another machine.

 Remote server: encrypted deposition
 -----------------------------------

-We start by creating a DataLad dataset to track deposition of raw data.
+On the remote server, we start by creating a DataLad dataset to track the deposition of raw data.
-Since encryption is enabled for git annex special remotes, we are satisfied by the default configuration, which annexes all files.
+Since encryption is enabled for git annex :term:`special remote`\s, we are satisfied by the default dataset configuration, which annexes all files.

 .. code:: bash

    $ datalad create incoming_data
    $ cd incoming data

+Then, we create a local :term:`Remote Indexed Archive (RIA) store` as a :term:`sibling` for the dataset.
+Its called ``entrystore`` in the example below, but by default, a RIA sibling consists of two parts, with ``entrystore`` being only one of them.
+The other, by default the sibling name with a ``-storage`` suffix ("``entrystore-storage``"), is an automatically created :term:`special remote` to store annexed files in.
-Then, we create a RIA sibling.
-We chose a local RIA because we don't want to move the data outside the server yet.
-But the logic would be the same for all kinds of git-annex special remotes.
+We chose a local RIA because we don't want to move the data outside the server yet, but the logic would be the same for all kinds of git-annex special remotes.

 .. code:: bash